 7. Be Smart about Stockpiling Dry Beans

-Dry beans are one of the best disaster foods for veg and non-veg people alike: they are cheap, have long shelf-lives, and are nutritious.
+Dry beans are one of the best disaster foods for veg and non-veg people: they are cheap, have long shelf lives, and are nutritious.
 The problem comes with using dry beans, especially during power outages.

 It takes a lot of fuel to cook a pot of beans.
-I usually cook beans in massive batches; then I bag the beans in individual-sized portions and freeze them.
+I usually cook beans in massive batches, bag them in individual-sized portions, and freeze them.
 I wouldn’t be able to do this during a power outage.
-I’d end up wasting massive amounts of fuel to cook beans every day.
+I’d waste vast amounts of fuel to cook beans every day.

 If stockpiling beans: